element36-io/hyperfridge-r0/docs/runtime.md

 - Cost is estimated around 0.5 USD per proof with hardware acceleration.
 Upper bound (no hardware acceleration) is around 2-6 USD per proof (Cost basis AWS EC2 instance c5d.12xlarge, no CUDA)
 - RSA framework is biggest bottleneck.
 It might be interesting to apply the [Big-Integer Patch](https://github.com/risc0/RustCrypto-crypto-bigint/tree/risczero) of Risc0 to the RSA crate, but this was not investigated further.

-### Reference Hardware (gaming Laptop)
+### Reference Hardware

-Hardware: Lenovo Legion 5 Pro, 32 GB RAM, Geforce 4070 (cudo NOT activitaed, too little memory on GPU available)
+Hardware: Gaming Laptop, Lenovo Legion 5 Pro, 32 GB RAM, Geforce 4070:

 vendor_id	: GenuineIntel
 cpu family	: 6